tbxiao/chauff.github.io/_posts/2016-09-27-from-learners-to-earners.md

 ```
 we explored two questions:

-1. To what extent online market places contain tasks relevant to a specific MOOC?
+1. To what extent do online market places contain tasks relevant to a specific MOOC?
-2. To what extent learners are able to solve **real-world tasks** *correctly* and with sufficient *quality*?
+2. To what extent are learners able to solve **real-world tasks** *correctly* and with sufficient *quality*?